false

 A community project to document more than 1800 glass-plate negatives taken in Greece during the 1890s and early 1900s.

 In July 2017 we launched a new crowd sourcing project to help us identify and catalogue the Woodhouse Photographic Archive.
 Using Flickr, contributors have been asked to leave comments detailing where the image may have been taken, a description of the image and tags to connect the archive with the places and people pictured.
-The archive has received over 700 comments and tags from contributors around the globe.
-But the work continues!
+By 2025 we have received over 900 comments and tags that have helped identify and document these amazing images.

-Head over to our Flickr site to help us catalogue the Woodhouse photographic collection.
+Head over to our Flickr site to add your own contributions to the Woodhouse photographic collection.

 About the archive